An in-depth look at the Ryder Cup

-One of the year’s biggest sporting events starts on Friday when Europe take on the United States to try and reclaim the Ryder Cup.
+One of the year’s biggest sporting events starts on Friday when Europe take on the United States to try to reclaim the Ryder Cup.

 Here, Press Association Sport will try to answer all of the key questions about a golfing event like no other.